rff-data-projects/rff-data-gov-guidance/README.md

 5. Create a Pull Request (further instruction below).

 ## Review procedure (Pull Requests)
 Once you've made changes to the relevant development branch, create a Pull Request.
 This will allow others to review the changes you've made.
-Once you've made changes to the relevant development branch, create a Pull Request.
-This will allow others to review the changes you've made.

 1. Navigate to the Pull Request page